 What is a Free Water Knockout (FWKO)?

-A free water knockout (commonly abbreviated as FWKO) is an oil and gas production vessel that separates the produced oil emulsion into its various elements.
+A free water knockout (commonly abbreviated FWKO) is an oil and gas production vessel designed to separate free water from oil and gas.

 What is “Free Water”?

 Free water refers to water that is not entrained in the oil emulsion coming from a well head.